cepharum/hitchy/docs-source/api/hitchy.md

 There is a more powerful package [file-essentials](https://www.npmjs.com/package/file-essentials) and we consider to replace these functions with that package in a future release.
 :::

+### api.utility.promise

+This subsection is passing API of module `promise-essentials` Hitchy is relying on to manage more complex asynchronous processes.
+It is exposed here for use in plugins and applications to prevent multiple dependencies on that module in a single resulting application.

 ### api.utility.object

 This subsection provides helper functions for